Let Our Attorneys Help You Seek The Workers’ Compensation Benefits You Deserve

 A workplace accident is an event or circumstance that results in an injury for which benefits are payable.
 A single, definable occurrence will usually constitute an accident, but a repetitive injury or trauma developing over time may also be a compensable accident.
 Exposure to a hazardous substance on a one-time or recurring basis may also constitute an accident.

 If you are injured in a workplace accident or suffer an occupational illness, you should notify your employer right away.
 In Illinois, you have just 45 days to report your work-related injury or illness to your employer.
 However, the sooner you notify your employer, the better.
-When you report your injury, you should provide details of how, when, and where you were injured.
+When you report your injury, make sure to do it in writing and provide details of how, when and where you were injured.

 You should also see a doctor as soon as possible after the incident.
-In most cases, you are allowed to choose your own doctor, however there are some exceptions under the Illinois Workers’ Compensation Act.
+In most cases, you are allowed to choose your own doctor.
+However, there are some exceptions under the IWCA.
 Additionally, your employer can request an Independent Medical Evaluation (IME).
 Employers typically request IMEs to confirm employees’ injuries and/or illnesses.

 One of our experienced lawyers will be able to provide detailed information about your rights and options, including your right to file a claim for benefits.

 When Can You Expect To Get Your Workers’ Compensation Benefits?

 Assuming your injury is compensable and your claim is approved, the various benefits you are entitled to will be paid at different times.
 The most immediate benefit will be coverage of your medical care.
 In most cases, you shouldn’t see a bill for treatment or your work injury.
 If you incur out-of-pocket expenses, you can submit them for reimbursement.